Wacom-Developer/universal-ink-library/README.md

 ![Digital-ink-w](https://github.com/Wacom-Developer/universal-ink-library/raw/main/assets/overview_ink_device_sensor_channels.png)

-Depending on the type of hardware, in addition to the X/Y positional coordinates, the points can contain further information such as pen tip force and angle.
+Depending on the type of hardware, in addition to the x/y positional coordinates, the points can contain further information such as pen tip force and angle.
 Collectively, this information is referred to as sensor data and the *Universal Ink Model* provides a means of storing all the available data.
 For example, with some types of hardware, pen hover coordinates can be captured while the pen is not in contact with the surface.
 The information is saved in the *Universal Ink Model* and can be used when required.

 ## Ink data

-A significant function of WILL processing is the rendering of pen data.
+Ink data is the result of the [ink geometry pipeline](https://developer-docs.wacom.com/sdk-for-ink/docs/pipeline) of the [WILL SDK for ink](https://developer.wacom.com/products/will-sdk-for-ink).
 Pen strokes are identified as continuous sets of pen coordinates captured while the pen is in contact with the surface.
 For example, writing the letter ‘w', as illustrated below.
-The process converts each pen stroke into a mathematical representation, which can then be used to render the shape on a display.
+The process converts each pen stroke into a matmeta-datahematical representation, which can then be used to render the shape on a display.
 Steps in the so-called Ink Geometry pipeline are illustrated below where each step is configured by an application to generate the desired output:

 ![Digital-ink-rendering](https://github.com/Wacom-Developer/universal-ink-library/raw/main/assets/pen-data-w-rendering.png)